Bound by Flame: Plot

-Taking place in the fictional land of Vertiel in the middle of a war between the Elves and Red Scribes against an assembly of immortal necromancers known as the Ice Lords and their undead empire, the Frozen Shadows, the story follows an unnamed mercenary known only by the pseudonym of Vulcan, a demolition specialist in service to the illustrious sellsword company, the Freeborn Blades.
-Vulcan is a mysterious person whose past is largely forgotten by them, as their past is largely mere invention to stave off questions regarding their past.
-The Freeborn Blades are under the employment of the Red Scribes in their attempt to hold back the army of undead Deadwalkers in service to the Ice Lords.
-During a mysterious ritual conducted by the Red Scribes, something goes wrong and Vulcan is possessed by a fiery demon, endowing them with inhuman powers of strength and magical abilities of pyromancy, which they then use to overpower and defeat an undead Juggernaut beast.
+The story takes place in the fictional land of Vertiel during a war between the Elves and Red Scribes against an assembly of immortal necromancers known as the Ice Lords and their undead empire, the Frozen Shadows.
+The player character is an unnamed mercenary known only by their pseudonym; Vulcan.
+They are a demolition specialist in service to the illustrious sellsword company, the Freeborn Blades.
+Vulcan is a mysterious person whose past is largely forgotten by them.
+The Freeborn Blades are under the employment of the Red Scribes in their attempt to hold back the army of undead in service to the Ice Lords.
+During a mysterious ritual conducted by the Red Scribes, something goes wrong and Vulcan is possessed by a fiery demon.
+Vulcan is endowed with inhuman powers of strength and magical abilities of pyromancy, which they then use to overpower and defeat an undead Juggernaut beast.

 The unnamed Demon speaks to Vulcan in their subconscious, scolding them for their weakness and cowardice and blaming the Demon's situation on Vulcan.
 The Demon demands that Vulcan liberate the Worldheart, the literal heart that sustains the world, from the Ice Lords so that he may return there.

 A victim of a demonic influence will have to choose between the evil powers offered or reject them in favor of developing heroic talents.
-Dangers and enemies will become more fearsome in battle throughout, increasing the temptations to acquire more power by giving up part of the hero's soul to the demon while progression of the demonic influence will be reflected by the transformation of the hero's body.
+Dangers and enemies will become more fearsome in battle throughout, increasing the temptations to acquire more power by giving up part of the hero's soul to the demon.
+Progression of the demonic influence is reflected visually by the transformation of the hero's body into a demon.
 After overcoming their enemies and recruiting various allies throughout their journey, Vulcan assaults an Ice Lord palace where they confront and defeat the game's antagonist, Lord Blackfrost, and then ventures off to free the Worldheart from the Ice Lords' control.

-The game features three endings, depending which choices the player made during the game.
-In the finale, the player's actions determine which ending will play out: the sacrifice ending (involves the player rejecting the demon's powers and killing themselves), demon ending (the player becomes a full demon thus destroying the world of Vertiel) and the king ending (the player exterminates the demon and becomes the ruler of Vertiel).
+The game features three endings for the player to choose from, a neutral ending, an 'evil' ending, and a 'good ending', depending on whether the player resisted or succumbed to the demon's influence.
+If the player has given in to the demon's influence they will be able to become a full demon and destroy the world of Vertiel.
+If the player has resisted the demon's influence, they kill the demon and become the ruler of Vertiel.
+Regardless of the level of demon influence on the character, the player will always be able to choose to reject the demon's powers and commit suicide.